 HGHES acknowledges the diversity of Indigenous people of North America, and values their rich cultural and intellectual traditions, and worldview.

 HGHES operates within the unceded ancestral territory of the Haida Nation.
-We work closely with the Council of the Haida Nation (CHN), the Skidegate Band Council, and the Old Massett Village Council in the development and delivery of the Haida Gwaii Semesters.
+We work closely with the Council of the Haida Nation (CHN), the Skidegate Band Council and the Old Massett Village Council in the development and delivery of the Haida Gwaii Semesters.

-For more information about financial support for Indigenous students applying for one of our Haida Gwaii Semesters, please contact, our Operations Manager at firstname.lastname@example.org or call 250-559-7885 ext.
+For more information, please contact our Operations Manager at firstname.lastname@example.org or call 250 559 7885 ext.
 230.

 “Among many pieces of strong content, the biggest value was the local connections with Haida leaders and community members; their honesty and openness with us - their stories were grounding and let us get a glimpse at what the future might be.”